Alaska Business Facts

 Major Companies Headquartered in Alaska

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name.
+It’s possible to change your business name in the future, but best practice is to choose a name you can keep.
 In Step 3 we’ll show you how to search for the name in Alaska, but we highly recommend you do the following before searching Alaska state databases:

 NOTE: Familiarize yourself with the Alaska naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.